 The ancestors of the bearers of the Handford family name are thought have lived in ancient Anglo-Saxon England.
 They were first found in the township of Handforth, in the parish of Cheadle in the county of Cheshire.

 The surname Handford was first found in Cheshire at Handforth.
 "The manor, as early as the reign of Henry III., was in the family of Handford, from whom, with the manor of Bosden, it passed to the Breretons, and subsequently to the Booths."

 Handford, or Hanford is a parish in the union of Stone, in the hundred of Pirehill in Staffordshire.

 Of the two, we know that Handforth, Cheshire dates back to the 12th century when it was first known as Haneford and it literally meant "ford frequented by cocks (wild birds)" or "ford at the stones (used as markers)" from the Old English words "hanna" + "ford."

 As far as early records of the family, we found John de Honford (Handforth) was first listed in Earwaker's History East Cheshire in 1370.
 The same sources notes Thomas de Honford was listed there in 1398.

 Handforth Hall is a former manor house in Handforth, Cheshire dating back to 1562 having been built for Sir Urian Brereton.

-Important Dates for the Handford family
+Early History of the Handford family

 This web page shows only a small excerpt of our Handford research.
 Another 138 words (10 lines of text) covering the years 1230, 1325, 1598, 1638, 1635, 1565 and 1784 are included under the topic Early Handford History in all our PDF Extended History products and printed products wherever possible.